lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

 **Requirements:**

-- If value is associated with the contract creation, the constructor of the contract to deploy MUST be payable, otherwise the call will revert.
+- If some value is transferred during the contract creation, the constructor of the contract to deploy MUST be payable, otherwise the call will revert.

-- If value is associated with the initialization call, the initialize function called on the contract to deploy MUST be payable, otherwise the call will revert.
+- If some value is transferred during the initialization call, the initialize function called on the contract to deploy MUST be payable, otherwise the call will revert.

 - The sum of `constructorMsgValue` and `initializeCalldataMsgValue` MUST be equal to the value associated with the function call.